open-mmlab/mmpretrain/docs/en/advanced_guides/pipeline.md

 ## Modify the training/test pipeline

 The data pipeline in MMClassification is pretty flexible.
-You can control almost every step of the data preprocessing from the config file, but on the other hand, you may be confusing facing so many options.
+You can control almost every step of the data preprocessing from the config file, but on the other hand, you may be confused facing so many options.

 Here is a common practice and guidance for image classification tasks.